BGP100/HTML-Guide/JS/Math/Comparison.md

     <td>Logical not.</td>
   </tr>
 </table>
-More info in the <a href="/Operators/Logical.md">Logical</a> chapter.
+More info in the <a href="/JS/Operators/Logical.md">Logical</a> chapter.
 <h1>Comparing Different Types</h1>
 Comparing data of different types may give unexpected results.
 <br>
 When comparing a string with a number, JavaScript will convert the string to a number when doing the comparison.
 An empty string converts to 0.
-A non-numeric string converts to NaN which is always false.
+A non-numeric string converts to <b>NaN</b> which is always <b>false</b>.
 <br>
 When comparing two strings, "2" will be greater than "12", because (alphabetically) 1 is less than 2.
 <br>